Chenwy10/CLPMnet/README.md

 # CLPMnet
-Official implementation of **Automated Sperm Morphology Analysis via Contrastive Learning-based Part Matching Network**
+Official implementation of **Automated Parts Segmentation of Sperm via a Contrastive Learning-Based Part Matching Network**

 In this repository, we release the CLPMnet code in Pytorch and the proposed Sperm Parsing Dataset v2